isaiahcolson/watchlist-client/README.md

 - [x] rethink watchlist wireframe
 - [X] add watchlist header and finalize positioning
 - [ ] send new watchlist order to database
 * add 10 movies and 10 shows of seeded data

-* style titles page
-* section by genre on titles page
+* style titles page, section by genre and types
-* section by type on titles page
+- [X] switch name for poster
+- [X] create a new MovieFilter component
+- [ ] display titles in horizontal row with overflow scroll
+- [ ]
+- [ ]

 * add 10 movies and 10 shows of seeded data